 - GBIF (Global Information Biodiversity Facility) Ebbe Nielsen Prize (2013) awarded to researchers that “combine biosystematics and biodiversity informatics in an exciting and novel way”.

 He also played key roles in high-profile outreach initiatives.
 For example, he led and curated the current permanent exhibition on biodiversity, evolution and conservation of “Museo Nacional de Ciencias Naturales” in Madrid.
 He also curated the opening session of the 2020 European Green Week, as part of the celebrations of the 2020 Lisbon Green Capital of Europe Award.
 As Vice-President and Chair of the Expert’s Committee of the Gulbenkian Foundation Award for Humanity he has assisted President Jorge Sampaio and then Chancellor Angela Merkel in the selection of high-profile climate champions.
-He has equally been supporting the BBVA Foundation in the evaluation of research projects in the field of ecology and conservations, as well as in ranking of nominations for FBBVA Biodiversity Conservation Awards and the Biophilia Award.
+He has equally been supporting the BBVA Foundation in the evaluation of research projects in the field of ecology and conservations, as well as in ranking of nominations for FBBVA Biodiversity Conservation Awards, the Biophilia Award, and Frontiers of Knowledge Award.